maddestlabs/tstorie/README.md

 # t|Storie

 Terminal engine in [Nim](https://nim-lang.org/).
 Build stuff using Markdown with executable Nim-like code blocks.
 Fast prototyping on the web or native that exports to Nim for fully native compilation across platforms.
+It's the abominable tech stack no one asked for!

 Check it out: [Intro](https://maddestlabs.github.io/tstorie/)